-The Issuer has policies and procedures dedicated to identifying, measuring, and managing credit risk.
+The Issuer has policies and procedures dedicated to identifying, measuring and managing credit risk.
 The objective of the Issuer's credit risk management is to achieve an appropriate balance between risk and return and to minimise potential adverse effects of credit risk on the Issuer's financial performance.

-A thorough analysis of the counterparty's financial standing, analysis of past and estimated future cash flows as well as the borrower's general ability to repay its obligations forms the basis for all credit decisions.
-The Issuer structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, groups of borrowers, countries and industry segments.
-The Issuer measures and consolidates its credit risk for each counterparty or group of connected clients in accordance with internal and external criteria of connection between parties.
+A thorough analysis of a borrower's financial standing, past and estimated future cash flows and a borrower's general ability to repay its obligations is the basis for all credit decisions.
+The Issuer structures the level of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, groups of borrowers, countries and industry segments.
+The Issuer measures and consolidates its credit risk for each counterparty or group of connected borrowers in accordance with the Issuer's internal and external criteria of connection between parties.

-This risk comprises default risk, recovery risk, country risk, settlement risk and credit concentration risk.
-Credit concentration risk is the significantly increased risk that is driven by common underlying factors, e.g. sector, economy, geographical location, type of financial instrument or due to connections or relations among counterparties.
-This includes large individual exposures to parties under common control and significant exposures to groups of counterparties whose likelihood of default is driven by common underlying factors.
 The Issuer employs a range of policies and practices to mitigate credit risk.
-The most traditional of these is the taking of security in borrower's assets.
+The most traditional of these is the taking of security in a borrower's assets.
 The principal collateral types for loans are real properties, vehicles, equipment, vessels and securities.
 When applicable, other credit risk mitigants are employed.